For Patients & Families

-Each WMCC gynecologic oncologist is an experienced surgeon with specialized training in daVinci® robotic surgery.
-This robotic-assisted surgery method allows them to perform complex, minimally invasive surgical procedures with precision and accuracy.
-Additionally, our physician surgeons provide open and vaginal surgery to patients with other gynecologic malignancies.
+Our WMCC gynecologic oncologist is an experienced surgeon with specialized training in daVinci® robotic surgery.
+This robotic-assisted surgery method allows her to perform complex, minimally invasive surgical procedures with precision and accuracy.
+Additionally, our physician surgeon provides open and vaginal surgery to patients with other gynecologic malignancies.

-Our gynecologic oncologists prescribe chemotherapy for patients with gynecologic cancers that require systemic therapy.
-We coordinate patient infusions with our hospital partners, and infusions are delivered at the Ascension Borgess Cancer Center (currently housed at WMCC until September 2021) and Bronson Cancer Center’s infusion rooms.
+Our gynecologic oncologist prescribes chemotherapy for patients with gynecologic cancers that require systemic therapy.
+We coordinate patient infusions with our hospital partners, and infusions are delivered at the Ascension Borgess Cancer Center and Bronson Cancer Center’s infusion rooms.

 WMCC gynecologic oncologists coordinate radiation services with WMCC radiation oncologists for patients with gynecologic malignancies requiring this treatment method.

 Additionally, WMCC’s gynecologic oncology program is part of a teaching curriculum for obstetrics and gynecology residents and students at Western Michigan University’s Homer Stryker M.D.
 School of Medicine.
 We perform clinical research and provide patients with clinical trials for treatment.
 We use state-of-the-art technology and treatment recommendations to give our cancer patients the best possible experience and outcomes.

 If you have been diagnosed with gynecologic cancer, you can count on our compassionate, skilled team to be there for you and your loved ones and to fight with you.
 Our goal is to use the most innovative treatment and technology tools available to treat your cancer and support you in your survivorship.